Skip to Content

 Worst Time to Visit Acapulco

-We don’t recommend visiting Acapulco during the rainy season, especially during the months of June, July, and August.
+The worst time to visit Acapulco is during the rainy season, especially during the months of June, July, and August.

 Your beach plans can easily get ruined, as when it rains, it usually pours, and you certainly won’t get to experience Acapulco in all its glory.
 If you go to Acapulco at this time, expect average temperatures between 76°F and 87°F.